 Skip to main content

-So, you’re finally planning a trip to Edinburgh, and you’re looking for a way to explore Edinburgh on a budget.
+So, you’re finally planning a trip to Scotland’s capital city and looking for the best places to visit in Edinburgh for free.

 The Ultimate Free Things to Do in Edinburgh

-There are more than enough free Edinburgh attractions to keep you busy during your visit.
-From Edinburgh museums to iconic royal landmarks along the Royal Mile, here are our favourite spots among Edinburgh’s free attractions.
+Planning on visiting Edinburgh on a budget?
+There are more than enough attractions fer nowt, as the locals say, to keep you busy during your stay.
+From Edinburgh museums to iconic royal landmarks along the Royal Mile in Old Town, here are our favourite spots among Edinburgh’s free attractions.

 Tip: Get around the city with a cost-effective hop-on, hop-off bus tour from Bright Bus Tours.
 Our tour buses stop throughout Edinburgh’s city centre, allowing you to see more for less.